nhost/nhost/packages/stripe-graphql/README.md

 ## Context

 Minimal example without a context.
-Only request using the `x-hasura-admin-secret` header will work:
+Only requests using the `x-hasura-admin-secret` header will work:

 ```js
 const server = createStripeGraphQLServer()